saviosoaresc/Coffee_Shop_App/Errors.md

 # AJEITAR

-* No Cart (carrinho) ao clicar no botao "PAY", da problema no 'source' -> supplied to 'Image', expera um type [number]
+* In Cart (carrinho) at the click of the button "PAY", problem in the 'source' -> supplied to 'Image', wait a type [number]